-Raffle tickets are $2 each of $20 for a book of 12.
-If you did not receive your tickets in the mail, or would like more they are available in the Parish office, Mon.-Fri.
-8:00am-4:00pm.
+Raffle tickets are $2 each or $20 for a book of 12.
+If you didn’t receive tickets, or would like some more, they are available at the Parish Office, Monday to Friday, 8am to 4:00pm.

-Tickets stubs and payment may be placed in the collection baskets at Mass prior to Festival Day.
-Checks should be made payable to St. Paul Church.
+Ticket stubs and payment may be placed in the collection baskets at Mass prior to Festival Day, mailed, or dropped off at the Rectory Office.

 Fr.
 Joyle resumed the Bible Study Course on July 28th, in the Religious Education Center, Room #2 at 6:30 PM.
 It will be a six-week course.
 Those who had been in the class before and those who are interested to join, come on the said date with your bibles.